-Examples of customer intake include live chat, a web form, email, social media, or a phone call.
+Examples of customer intake include live chat, web forms, email, social media, and phone calls.

 2. Shared Inbox

 A shared inbox is how customer support teams can manage and collaborate on the responses coming in from customers to best determine a strategy for triaging and responding.
-It usually involves a way to consolidate and sort messages, and to tag and assign incoming tickets to specific reps.
+It usually involves a way to consolidate and sort messages and assigning incoming tickets to specific reps.

-Ticket organization is how the customer support team can stay organized and on track when ticket volume gets high -- such as during a product outage, or during a period of time when lots of customers are purchasing.
+Ticket organization is how the customer support team can stay organized and on track when ticket volume gets high — such as during product outages or your busy season.
 Customer issues frequently involve a variety of different teams to resolve, so sorting, prioritizing, assigning, and tracking them helps teams save time and improve responses.
 Automation is a helpful way to more efficiently route and assign tickets to team members who specialize in certain issues or complaints.

-Examples can include a help desk ticketing tool, collaboration tools like Asana or Trello, Jira, workflows, and more.
+Examples include help desk ticketing tools, collaboration tools like Asana or Trello, Jira, workflows, and more.